Trupocket

 Creating a PAT

-Create a PAT from the Trupocket web app settings, or via the API (requires OAuth authentication):
+Create a PAT from the Trupocket web app settings, or via the API (requires an existing PAT):

 POST /v1/users/access-tokens